 When selecting your flights, you need to make sure that transfers are available from your chosen airport after your flight has landed.
 Visit the transfers page to find out more information.

-A much smaller airport with not as many flights to choose from, during the winter there are shared transfers running once per day on Friday, Saturday and Sunday.
+A much smaller airport with a handful of flights to choose from, during the winter there are shared transfers running once per day on Friday, Saturday and Sunday.
 Much the same as Barcelona, Girona airport benefits from being on the Spanish side of Andorra so the transfer route is much better.

 There are limited flights into Lleida and no shared transfers so if you fly to Lleida you'd either need to rent a car or book a private airport transfer.

-You will find a good range of flights arriving into Toulouse but make sure you check available shared transfer times as there are three daily services (two in summer).
-It is also important to note that in instances of extreme snow conditions the access road between Toulouse and Andorra can be closed which leads to cancelled transfers.
+You will find a good range of flights arriving into Toulouse but make sure you check available shared transfer times as there are only three daily services (two in summer).
+It is also important to note that the final stages of the road from Toulouse into Andorra are very mountainous and in instances of extreme snow conditions the access road can be closed which leads to cancelled transfers.
 If this happens you would need to make your way to the Spanish side by car or public transport.

 On short haul routes such as flying to Barcelona from the UK then traditional airlines such as British Airways are becoming much more competitive, especially once you've added on extras such as luggage and snacks or drinks on the flight.
 You'll often find a wider choice of flight times too so it can be very useful when planning flights to match up with transfers.